You can interact with a chart to explore your data and get more information.

 - Click and drag to create a rectangle around the features of interest.
 You can also click to select an individual object in the chart.

-- To clear a selection from a chart, click in a blank area of the chart, or click Map > Selection > Clear in the ribbon.
+- To clear a selection from a chart, click a blank area of the chart, or click Map > Selection > Clear on the ribbon.

 Interactive selection allows you to explore features of interest and can also be used as a filtering mechanism.
 For example, you might use selection to highlight features of interest and run a geoprocessing tool on the selection set.
 You could also choose to export the selected features as a new layer or table.Learn more about selecting features in a map

-In the example below, a range slider was used to filter crimes based on ward number.
+In the following example, a range slider was used to filter crimes in Washington D.C. based on ward number.
 As the ward number changes, the map and chart both update to show only crimes that took place in the specified ward.

 - Learn more about using the range slider

 - Learn more about using the time slider

 Data on a chart can also be filtered according to a map's extent and selection set.